 What Are the Key Components of Project Based Learning?

 By now you must have gotten an answer to the question what is project-based learning?
+And why project-based learning is necessary.
 In this section of the post, we will give you a brief overview of the core components of this methodology.

 - Practical Application: As we said earlier, practice is at the heart of project-based learning.
 The projects thus planned for the individuals focus on improving their skills, enhancing their critical thinking, and improving communication and collaboration among the team.